-The success of Hywind suggests the next step in this vision is floating turbines that are still close to shore, but are established over deeper waters, according to Statoil's executive vice president for New Energy Solutions, Irene Rummelhoff.
+The success of the Hywind floating wind farm suggests the next step in this vision is floating turbines that are still close to shore but are established over deeper waters, according to Statoil's executive vice president for New Energy Solutions, Irene Rummelhoff.

 Have you read?

 "Knowing that up to 80 percent of the offshore wind resources globally are in deep waters (+60 meters) where traditional bottom fixed installations are not suitable, we see great potential for floating offshore wind, in Asia, on the west coast of North America and in Europe," explained Rummelhoff.
 She added that the company is working to reduce the cost of energy produced by their turbines through development that expands accessibility, but they think their target is attainable.

 The race to build the best wind energy system shows that renewable power is the future a lot of people are betting on.